Payment and services

 We hope that you understand that the Centre will not be responsible for the decisions made by the establishments providing additional (voluntary) insurance services not to pay or partially not to pay for the services that were provided according to medical indications and patient's health condition.

-We have entered into the agreements with the main life and health insurance companies of the Republic of Lithuania:
+We have entered into the agreements with these life and health insurance companies of the Republic of Lithuania:

 - BTA Baltic Insurance Company,